Gabriel1011/Gabriel1011/README.md

 #### 🌱 Things I am currently working on:
 - Finish my Master of business
 - Taking online courses about Flutter and Angular
-- Start my company Space IT
+- Starting my company Space IT

 #### :muscle: Things I am challenging myself with:
 - Developer in FrondEnd